Conifer: Distribution and ecology

 Conifers are the dominant plants over the taiga forest of the Northern Hemisphere, forming the world's largest terrestrial biome.
 The taiga consists mainly of larches, pines, and spruces.
 Larch is the most common tree in Russia, and by volume of timber, easily the most abundant tree genus worldwide.
-The larch species Larix gmelinii is the world's most northerly-growing tree, at 75° north in the Taymyr Peninsula.
-Conifers are widespread also in southern Europe, the Middle East, the Himalayas, Southeast Asia, and Japan.
+The larch species Larix gmelinii is the world's most northern-ranging tree species, at 75° north in the Taymyr Peninsula.
+Conifers are widespread also in southern Europe, Western Asia, the Himalayas, Southeast Asia, and Japan.
 Conifers are not confined to the Northern Hemisphere: around 200 conifer species live only in the tropics, and others live in Australasia, Africa (including Madagascar), and Central and South America.
 Species richness decreases with latitude; a northern country like Canada has just 9 species, whereas Mexico has 43, and the tropical island of New Caledonia has 42 endemic species.

+Conifers are adapted to acidic, nutrient-poor soils, low temperatures, and seasonal water limitations.
+Their ecology is strongly shaped by subsurface interactions within the rhizosphere.
+In these environments, conifers associate with ectomycorrhizal fungi, forming symbioses that help them to acquire nutrients.
+Alongside fungi, plant growth–promoting rhizobacteria are key members of the rhizosphere microbial community, contributing to nutrient cycling and plant health.

 Since conifers cannot regrow their leaves rapidly like hardwoods, leaf diseases can seriously damage coniferous plantations, especially dense stands of young trees.
 Needle cast diseases, often caused by ascomycete fungi in the Rhytismataceae family, result in leaf fall.
 Another ascomycete, Rhizosphaera (Sphaeropsidales), causes severe defoliation and shoot blight, for instance in spruces.

 At least 20 species of roundheaded wood-boring longhorn beetles (Cerambycidae) feed on the wood of spruces, firs, and hemlocks.
 Bark beetles (Scolytinae, in the Curculionidae) are destructive pests of commercial forestry; major pests of spruce and other conifers include Ips typographus in Eurasia and Dendroctonus rufipennis in North America.

-The basidiomycete fungus Boletus pinophilus is among the fungi that form an ectomycorrhizal association with conifers, in its case with pines such as Pinus sylvestris.
+The basidiomycete fungus Boletus pinophilus is among the fungi that form an ectomycorrhizal association with conifers; in its case, with pines such as Pinus sylvestris.

 Some conifers introduced for forestry including Pinus radiata have become invasive species in New Zealand, South Africa, and Australia.

 Taiga coniferous forest, mostly larches, pines, and spruces, covers a large area of Siberia (pictured) and Canada.

 Galleries of Ips typographus bark beetles weaken conifers such as Norway spruce, and can seriously harm commercial forestry.

 The pine bolete Boletus pinophilus forms an ectomycorrhizal association with several pines.

 Pinus radiata (radiata or Monterey pine) is an invasive species in Australia (pictured), New Zealand, and South Africa.

+Interaction with humans

+Conservation

+As of 2025, 83 species of conifer are listed as vulnerable, 94 are endangered, and 30 are critically endangered.
+Among the most endangered species is Abies beshanzuensis, the Baishan fir, which is at risk from flooding; only some 600 individual trees remain in the wild in Southeast China.
+The causes of decline of other species include habitat loss through agriculture and land development, over-exploitation, habitat degradation, invasive species, and climate change.